kendryte/k230_docs/en/01_software/board/mpp/K230_VICAP_SENSOR_Parameter_Partition_Reference.md

 #endif
 ```

-The number of the *DATABASE_SELECT* determines the order in which the different sensor configuration parameters are arranged, and this order needs to be synchronized with the order of the headers.
-In the example imx335_2592x1944_param_data.h, ov9732_param_data.h, and ov9286_param_data.h are generated by three sets of XML JSON.
+The number of DATABASE_SELECT determines the order of different sensor configuration parameters.
+This order needs to be synchronized with the header.
+In the example, imx335_2592x1944_param_data.h, ov9732_param_data.h, and ov9286_param_data.h are generated by three sets of xml and json files.

 Compile the source code and execute